 Acupuncture is a technique used in Traditional Chinese Medicine that originated around 3000 years ago.
-Acupuncture involves the use of very thin, sterilized, single use needles that are inserted in various areas of the body through the skin into the underlying tissues.
-The practice of Traditional Chinese Medicine is gaining acceptance and traction in North America.
-Research and teaching of the use of acupuncture and traditional Chinese herbs is growing within North American Colleges and Universities.
+Chinese acupuncture involves the use of very thin, sterilized, single use needles that are inserted in various areas of the body through the skin into the underlying tissues.
+The practice of Traditional Chinese Medicine and Chinese Acupuncture is gaining acceptance and traction in North America.
+Research and teaching of the use of Chinese acupuncture and traditional Chinese herbs is growing within North American Colleges and Universities.

 Acupuncture can affect all of the organs of the body and can often be added to an individualized treatment protocol for most conditions.
-The most common concerns that the Naturopathic Doctors at Natural Choice Medical Clinic have been treating with acupuncture include: acute pain, chronic pain, menopausal symptoms, digestive concerns, infertility, insomnia, menstrual concerns, hormonal imbalances, stress and anxiety.
+The most common concerns that the Naturopathic Doctors and Registered Acupuncturists at Natural Choice Medical Clinic have been treating with acupuncture include:

-To get started with one of our Naturopathic Doctors at Natural Choice Medical Clinic in Guelph for acupuncture treatments, book an appointment online today.
+To get started with one of our practitioners at Natural Choice Medical Clinic in Guelph for acupuncture treatments, book an appointment online today.

 Interested in Facial (aka Cosmetic) Acupuncture?
 CLICK HERE